t-animal/secure-offline-password-storage/README.md

    It’s recommended to test the decryption process *from the written paper* to ensure accuracy.
 Also, ensure you don’t leave imprints on paper sheets underneath the one you're writing on.

+## Dependencies
+No dependencies are needed for running the code, except python >3.9.
+For development, mypy and pylint are needed.